-The principal risk to which the Company is exposed is credit risk in connection with the guarantee contracts it has issued.
+The Company is exposed to credit risk in connection with the guarantee contracts it has issued.
 The credit risk represents the loss that would be recognised upon a default by the parties to which the guarantees were given on behalf of.
 To mitigate these risks, management continually monitors the risks and has established processes including performing credit evaluations of the parties it is providing the guarantee on behalf of.
-Guarantees are only given to its wholly-owned subsidiaries.
+Guarantees are only given to wholly-owned subsidiaries.